RobertoAlessandri/SaveTheWorld/README.md

 The degradation, or the improvement, of the health of our planet will make the user associate the actions mimiced and their impact.
 In this way, a sensibilization takes place with the aim that even in real life he will remember what effect his lifestyle can have and act as a consequence.
 To have a visual representation of the world Touchdesigner has been used, exploiting its compatibility through OSC messages with Python, the latter responsible for taking and classifying the gestures.
+In the end, Supercollider will generate soundscapes.

 # Useful Links on Environment